sergiopjf/resynthesizer_installer/README.md

-# resynthesizer_installer
-Installer fo Resynthesizer plugin in GIMP 2.8
+Installer for Resynthesizer 1.0 plugin in GIMP 2.8